theodorsm/time-latency-distribution-plotter/README.md

 A binary file of float cpp-types.

-This is how it is written to file:
+This is how it is written to file in CPP:

 ```cpp
 myfile.write( reinterpret_cast<const char*>( &time ), sizeof ( float )); // elapsed time since start